Welcome!

 (she/her)Hello, I’m Sarah and I’m so glad you’re here!

-I have sincere respect for you being here, and believe that struggling with sexual health is not a matter of personal failure, but rather, is the result of a variety of factors that aren’t so scary once we look a little closer.
+I have sincere respect for you being here, and believe that struggling with sexual health is not a matter of personal failure, but rather, the result of a variety of factors that aren’t so scary once we look a little closer.

 As a coach, I am able to provide the same expert level knowledge, passion, and care to folks throughout the United States who are seeking support with their sexual health, who are not looking for mental health disorder treatment, and/or who want group support - either for the financial accessibility or the unique benefits that come from learning in community.